Belize is the smallest of all the Central American countries.

 Where to stay in Hopkins Village

-This is my family’s favorite place on the mainland Belize.
+This is my family’s favorite place on mainland Belize.
 This is a small town known for having the narrowest main street in the world.
-It is a place where people come to relax on the beach, do some water sports, explore the mangroves, art galleries and great restaurants.
+It is a place where people come to relax on the beach, do some water sports, explore the mangroves, art galleries, and great restaurants.

 Where to stay in Placencia

 1. If you come to Placencia Laru Beya Resort is a Must Stay.
 This is a beachfront hotel with a kid-friendly pool.
 We stayed in their two-bedroom condo, which had huge rooms, was fully furnished and had an ocean-view veranda.

 San Ignacio is a tiny town of Belize.
 It is located just 70 miles away from Belize’s capital city.
 The beauty of this place is that it is located next to the Macal River.

 The locals are also really nice and have a unique culture, a mixture of Creole, Mestizo, Lebanese, Chinese, Mennonite, Maya, and other cultures.